Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: ZZWY model --- the open questions

-Our above discussion suggests several directions for future study to help clarify the nature of the continuum limit of the ZZWY model in its SMG phase.
+The conditions of the generalized no-go theorem were listed in Sec.~\ref{nogo}.
+Condition~(1) is satisfied by construction for the ZZWY model: the model depends on fermion fields only, and has a finite-range hamiltonian.
+Next, following the preceding discussion, we expect condition~(3) to be satisfied because of our conjecture: there exists a complete set of interpolating fields at every point in the phase diagram and in every charge sector which admits single-particle massless fermion states.

+The remaining condition of the theorem is condition~(2), which asserts that the continuum limit is a theory of free massless fermions.
+However, as we have discussed in Sec.~\ref{nogo2dim} it is practically certain that this condition is {\em not} satisfied by the ZZWY model, because all the renormalizable four-fermion interactions consistent with the symmetries of the interacting theory must have been induced in the SMG phase.
+This particular concern is, of course, limited to models in two dimensions.

+As we then explained in Sec.~\ref{nogo2dim}, at this point there are two basic alternatives.
+The first is to stick to the goal of obtaining in the continuum limit a chiral gauge theory (once the gauge field has been turned back on), without any additional four-fermion interactions.
+This would require the modification of the ZZWY model by new four-fermion counterterms, whose couplings would be tuned so as to eliminate the renormalizable four-fermion interactions that will be induced in the ZZWY model in its present form.
+Once this -- technically challenging -- task would have been completed, it is an open question whether or not the SMG phase will survive.
+In any case, once all the renormalizable four-fermion interactions have been tuned away by the counterterms, condition~(2) of the generalized no-go theorem will also be satisfied.
+As a result, the spectrum will be vector-like.

+The only alternative would be to opt for a different goal, by allowing the target continuum chiral gauge theory to depend on the additional, induced four-fermion interactions.
+We believe this is the best one can hope for in the ZZWY model in its present form, given that no attempt was made to track and subtract the induced four-fermion interactions in this model.
+As we have further discussed in Sec.~\ref{nogo2dim}, while the generalized no-go theorem is technically no longer applicable, also in this case it is far from obvious that the massless spectrum will be chiral.
+We also remark that allowing for four-fermion interactions carries with it the risk of drastically altering the dynamics of the (chiral) gauge theory.
+Indeed it is well known that in two dimensions, four-fermion interactions can by themselves give rise to fermion mass generation without symmetry breaking \cite{EW}.

 Finally, we mention the direct test of the massless fermion spectrum carried out in Ref.~\cite{CGP} within their attempt to put on the lattice the same target theory, the two-dimensional 3--4--5 abelian chiral gauge theory.
 In the reduced model, one considers the two-point function of the conserved current of the global U(1) symmetry to be gauged, and calculates (numerically, if necessary) its zero-momentum discontinuity.
 As we explained in the introduction, the magnitude of this discontinuity provides a direct test whether or not the massless fermion spectrum can coincide with the chiral spectrum of the target 3--4--5 abelian chiral gauge theory.